leosantos2003/Wildfire-Burn-Scar-Detection/README.md

     ```bash
     python src/evaluate.py
     ```
-4. **Generata Image Results:** Build and run the three cells in the Jupyter Notebook file, pressing the "Reset" and "Play" buttons.
+4. **Generata Image Results:** Build and run the three cells in the Jupyter Notebook `1_eda_and_baseline.ipynb` file, pressing the "Restart" and "Run All" buttons.

 ## License